IsaacIngram/MotherRoadDetailing/README.md

 # MotherRoadDetailing
-A website created for a friend's car detailing website.
+A website created for a friend's car detailing company.